Bahamas Holiday Traditions

 After the second round of full bellies, the evening is spent relaxing and preparing for a night of fun.
-Of course, there’s not much sleep on Christmas night because promptly at 2 a.m.
-Junkanoo begins (held virtually this year).
-The streets of downtown come alive with a night filled with music, including drums and whistles, and delightful dancing of Junkanoo rush-outs as they weave through the streets until 10 a.m on Boxing Day.
+Of course, there’s not much sleep on Christmas night because promptly at 2 am, Junkanoo begins.
+The streets of downtown come alive with a night filled with music, including drums and whistles, and delightful dancing of Junkanoo rush-outs as they weave through the streets until 10 am on Boxing Day.

 Celebrate the Holidays With Us!